-I was walking in the cemetery the other day.
+I walk in a local cemetery quite frequently.
 No, I'm not morbid: the cemetery just happens to be the closest thing to a park around where I live, so sometimes it simply has to do as the locale for my daily walk.
 Make fun if you like, but it's a place to stretch out the old legs.

-Anyhow, while taking my stroll, I noticed the decorations in front of the head stones.
-More specifically, the so-called "cemetery logs" and their composition caught my attention.
-And still more specifically, I was struck by what a constant said composition has been over the years.
+Anyhow, while taking such a stroll, I pay attention to the decorations in front of the head stones.
+More specifically, the so-called "cemetery logs" and their composition catches my eye.
+I'm struck by what a constant said composition has been over the years.

 You see, I've paid more attention during my lifetime than most to cemetery logs.
 Again, I must dismiss immediately any charge of morbidity that you may be hurling at me across cyberspace.
 There's a perfectly good explanation for my attentiveness in this matter.

-For years, when I was a much younger man, I was in the nursery business, and I created Christmas cemetery logs for my customers.
+For years, when I was a much younger man, I was in the nursery business, and I created winter cemetery logs for my customers.
 What struck me on my recent walk was just how little (if any) they have changed over the years.
-They are the Dick Clark of the green industry.

 The green industry (i.e., nurseries, landscape architecture firms, landscape maintenance businesses and the like) has changed a lot over the years.
 New cultivars are developed all the time in the plant world.
 The top bedding plant of one decade may yield that honor to another in the next.
 At some point, rounded foundation plantings became all the rage, and the older, rectangular type was looked down on in some circles as surely as hippies looked down on "squares" in the '60s.

 But winter cemetery logs have changed nary a whisker.
 The rustic, bark-clad box still serves as the container.
 That box is still filled in with short evergreen boughs, as a backing.
 For ornamentation, people still insert cones, silk or plastic poinsettias, and the like.
 The whole ensemble is still capped off with a bow.